-- Set the mixer on “knead” and mix until all flour is incorporated and the dough is pulling away from the sides and bottom of the bowl.
+- Attach the paddle attachment to a stand mixer and mix until all flour is incorporated and the dough is pulling away from the sides and bottom of the bowl.

 - Place dough in a medium bowl; cover with plastic wrap and let sit in a warm location for 1 hour or until dough is doubled in size.

 - Preheat oven to 425 degrees.

-- Using a knife, cut 1 inch pieces and put the pieces on a plate.
+- Using a knife, cut 1 inch pieces from the rope and put the pieces on a plate(s).
 Repeat process with the rest of the dough.
 You'll have anywhere from 80 to 100 pieces.

-- Whisk one egg with water and set it aside.
+- Whisk one egg with 1 tablespoon water and set it aside.